lakatostomi/reference-project/README.md

-This Calorie Calculator "light" REST API provides information about my actual skills through some basic functions and setups.
+This Calorie Calculator "light" monolith REST API provides information about my actual skills through some basic functions and setups.
 In function the API is the backend layer of a calorie calculator webapp.

 The main functions in a few words: